NeuroLogic: ILAE Classification

 Focal

-Focal seizures originate in networks limited to one hemisphere of the brain (they may later spread, but initial onset is localized).
+Focal seizures originate in networks limited to one hemisphere of the brain, with onset consistent from one seizure to another (they may later spread, but initial onset is localized).
 In the updated classification, focal seizures are further classified by the patient's state of consciousness during the seizure – either preserved or impaired.

 Focal Preserved Consciousness (FPC)

 A focal seizure in which consciousness remains intact – the person is aware of self and environment and responsive throughout the event.
-Previously referred to as a focal aware seizure.
+Previously referred to as a focal aware seizure (2017 used "aware or impaired awareness" terminology; "complex partial" is not recommended in current usage).

 • Patients can often recall the event afterward